DAVID-ILOABUCHI/HR-Attrition-Analysis-Using-Excel/README.md

 - What are the primary factors driving employee attrition?
 - Are there specific employee segments with a higher likelihood of leaving?
 - How do work-life balance, job satisfaction, and compensation impact an employee's decision to leave?
+  ## Data Structure
+  The dataset contains 1,470 records with 35 columns detailing various employee attributes.
+These include age, attrition status, business travel, daily rate, department, education, job role, work-life balance, demographic details, job satisfaction, and performance metrics.
+  ## Methodology
+  The analysis was conducted using Excel, focusing on various employee characteristics such as age, education, business travel, salary, years at the company, job role, and work-life balance.
+The following steps were taken to derive meaningful insights from the data:
+  - **Data Cleaning and Preparation:** Used Power Query to clean and transform raw data, ensuring consistency and accuracy.